logos-co/roadmap/content/roadmap/consensus/candidates/carnot/FAQ.md

 openToc: true
 ---

+## Network Requirements and Assumptions

+### What assumptions do we need Waku to fulfill? - Corey
+> `Moh:` Waku needs to fill the following requirements, taken from the Carnot paper:

+> **Definition 3** (Probabilistic Reliable Dissemination). _After the GST, and when the leader is correct, all the correct nodes deliver the proposal sent by the leader (w.h.p)._

+> **Definition 4** (Probabilistic Fulfillment). _After the GST, and when the current and previous leaders are correct, the number of votes collected by teh current leader is $2c+1$ (w.h.p)._

 ## Data Distribution

 ### How much failure rate of erasure code transmission are we expecting.
 Basically, what are the EC coding parameters that we expect to be sending such that we have some failure rate of transmission?
 Has that been looked into? - Dmitriy